 Science

 Choose a shrub to observe.
 How does sunlight affect it?
 What about the temperature?
 Observe the leaves.
 Watch the shrub over a few weeks or months.
-You can find a lesson about the Special Needs of Plants here.
+Find Special Needs of Plants in our TpT Store ($USD) or our BN Shop ($CAN).

-Plants are important to humans and to the natural environment.
-We want students to recognize that plants are used as a source of food or shelter.
+Plants are important to humans and the natural environment.
+They are used as a source of food or shelter.
 They play an important role in the environment to prevent erosion, produce oxygen and capture carbon dioxide.

 Social Studies